I work mainly in oil on canvas, but also on paper with watercolour, ink, pastel or oil pastel.

 Although I continue to mix up oil colours on my palette I prefer to achieve the final colour effect on the canvas by means of mixing two or more hues "optically", that is by the application of colour in layers on to the canvas and letting them blend “optically” as one layer of colour is seen through the colour placed on top of it.
 A blue layer of paint over a yellow layer of paint will create a green layer.
 This technique also lends depth to the work and is known as glazing.

 I make my own turpentine-based painting medium for glazing which is based on a recipe by Ralph Mayer.
 It contains dammar varnish, stand oil and a cobalt drying agent.Where glazing is not wanted I simply use a different technique, medium or a less transparent oil colour.

 Figuration, in the sense of the human figure, has been a regular subject for my work even as other subjects come and go.
 Interest in this subject extends back to my youth when I used to draw family and friends.
-Much later, from 2005 onwards, the emphasis shifted to painting: in London and later in Dusseldorf, always working in oils and always from life, never from photographs.
+Much, much later the emphasis shifted from drawing people to painting them: in London and later in Dusseldorf, always working in oils and always from life, never from photographs.

 "desert scene #1" (2010) was one of the first works painted with the support of a particular photograph.Up until then I had never used photographs in my practice.
-This work began a small series of paintings that combined an urban theme with the goat motif, a trope that dates back to my art student days at Kingston when images of goats featured strongly.
-See "Urban".
+This work began a small series of urban scenes that included the goat motif, the latter being a trope dating back to my art student days at Kingston when images of goats featured strongly.